 We can't keep getting "hollowed out" and expect to finance our nations needs.
 In the short run it was good that the prices were falling due to Chinese imports.
 In a sense, it acted like you were getting a "raise", since your paycheck went farther.
 But that comes with a price, and now we are paying the piper.

 "Free market capitalism" does not include currency manipulation, intellectual property theft, copyright infringement, and internet piracy.

-Last edited by Chuckiechan; December 28th, 2011 at 03:12 PM."The Obama Administration is almost over.
-It is the end of an error."
+Last edited by Chuckiechan; December 28th, 2011 at 03:12 PM.Government is a disease pretending to be a cure!

 December 28th, 2011, 03:25 PM #7

 You make it sound as if it's moral or ethical issue, but if America had brought "brains" over from China, you'd consider it a huge success story.

 Sounds like sour grapes.